 The suicide of anyone you know fairly well is always a shock.
-The first one I faced was of a neighbor whose husband had left her for another woman.
-She had announced her intentions and the whole neighborhood was keeping watch on her as unobtrusively as possible in shifts and trying to talk her out of it.
+The first one I faced was that of a neighbor whose husband had left her for another woman.
+She had announced her intentions to all the neighbors.
+The whole neighborhood was keeping watch on her as unobtrusively as possible — in shifts.
+We all tried to talk her out of it.
 She had passed her will to all the neighbors who lived around her.

 The first time, when she succeeded in evading us and overdosed on pain pills, we found out in time to get her to the hospital and she recovered.
 The second time she tricked us again and shot herself.
 Unfortunately, she hadn’t counted on her 10-year-old son being the one to find her.
 I can understand why he ran out of the house screaming until the closest neighbor heard him and held him and made the necessary calls.
 What a horrible experience for that young man to have to remember for the rest of his life.

-When it’s your closest friend and you were the last one to speak to him, it’s even worse.
-I know, because our closest friend Rich stopped by unexpectedly one night on his way home from work and we had a very emotional time with him, watching him cry, but unable to tell us why.
-Before he left he had stopped crying and seemed as normal as he could be, since he had been hearing voices no one else could hear for a couple of months.
+When your closest friend commits suicide and you were the last one to speak to him, it’s even worse.
+I know, because our closest friend Rich stopped by unexpectedly one night on his way home from work and we had a very emotional time with him, watching him cry.
+He seemed unable to tell us why.
+Before he left he had stopped crying and seemed as normal as he could be, considering he had been hearing voices no one else could hear for a couple of months.

 Getting the News

-The next afternoon, I learned he was dead and we went over to the house where he rented a room and was treated almost like a nephew by his landlady.
-The police were outside when we arrived, and questioned us as to whether we knew of any reason he might want to take his life.
+The next afternoon, I learned he was dead and we went over to the house where he rented a room and had been treated almost like a nephew by his landlady.
+The police were outside when we arrived and questioned us as to whether we knew of any reason he might want to take his life.
 They told us that as far as they knew it wasn’t suicide.